-After being an entrepreneur for 30 years I have learned there are few ways learn what life is truly about.
-After parenting, traveling is the next best way.
+There are few ways learned what life is truly about.
+And after parenting, traveling is the next best way.
 The adventure I have chosen is Vanlife.
-I have sold the farm organized life and am jumping in my 1984 VW Vanagon to travel full-time.
-Here is how to feel alive:
+I have sold the farm, organized life and am jumping in my 1984 VW Vanagon to travel full-time.
+Here is how to feel alive.

 1. Quit Your Day Job

 Modern work preoccupies one far too much.
 You can’t discover much about life at the office.
 That is a given.
 Most work is sugar coated slavery, you would not be there if it were not for the money.

 How do you make ends meet to travel full-time?
 Start affordably for one.
 Sunshine cost $1,000 me with no second gear.
 Take your time, I have been lovingly restoring Sunshine for the last seven years.
 I saved and now she has all her gears and a hightop to stand up in.
 If you rent, consider living out of your van while you still work to forgo rent.
 And, travel now while gas is still cheap.

 For me it is about getting rid of as many possessions as possible to free myself up to explore the mind and to connect deeply with the earth and my partner.

 Before I bought the farm, I could barely swing a hammer.
 After 10 years of organic farming I am badass at every power tool Dewalt makes and after 7 years of van-love I know where almost every engine part is.
 Good mechanics become your best friends.
 You can buy an expensive new Sprinter but I prefer the soul and simplicity of my hippie van.